 Quintin D. Elliott

-Quintin D. Elliott was named to lead the Virginia Department of Transportation's (VDOT) Fredericksburg District in July 2008.
+Quintin D. Elliott was named Chief Deputy Commissioner of the Virginia Department of Transportation (VDOT) by Gov. Terry McAuliffe in January, 2014.

 He served as acting district administrator in VDOT’s Culpeper District for a year and as VDOT’s state asset management division administrator from 2002-2007.